DomSamangy/MLS_Project/README.md

 3. Based on on-pitch performance and financial value, identify the final 3 targets.
 4. Finally, choose the player to be traded for and also provide an analysis on comparable trade pieces.

 In order to complete the report, I pulled data from American Soccer Analysis for each area of play.
 Using RStudio, I cleaned and merged the raw data into useful data frames for analysis.
-This included scatterplots for comparisons of teams and players and radar charts to compare the final 3 targets.
-All of this work can be found above in the Final Report pdf.
+The final report included scatterplots for comparisons of teams and players and radar charts to compare the final 3 targets.
+All of this work can be found above in the Final_Report.pdf.
 If needed, the code attached can be ran in full using the datasets in the data folder.